Arr0way/arr0way.github.io/_posts/2016-06-16-penetration-testing-tools-cheat-sheet.md

 This is Legacy, included for completeness.

-nmap -A will perform all the rservices enumeration listed below, but I've added this section for completeness:
+nmap -A will perform all the rservices enumeration listed below, this section has been added for completeness or manual confirmation:

 #### RSH Enumeration
 ##### RSH Run Commands